artie-l/pump-probe-experiment-control/gui/README.md

     * `trace` function is called in the `main.py`, within `update` function.

 The LIA polling will automatically stop when the new scan is started.
 While the scan in process, the `Start` button will remain uncative.
 During Quick Scan, `Start` button can be used, since no data is transfered from the LIA.

 ### gui data graphs.py
-This file defines the **`DataGraphs` class** that creates `Channel X` and `Complementary Info` sections in the GUI.
+This file defines the **`DataGraphs` class** that renders `Channel X` and `Complementary Info` sections in the GUI.
 It is used to display graphs after each scan made during data acqusition. `Channel X` section equiped with an interactive toolbar, that allows the closer inspection of the `Channel X` plot. `Complementary Info` has two tabs, `Channel Y` and `FFT`. `Channel Y` records the data from Y channel of the LIA, while `FFT` does the Fast Fourier Transform of the **average** signal displayed in the `Channel X`.

 It initializes a `Frame` that contains two `LabelFrame`'s with:
 1. Frame to display the LIA's data from `Channel X`.